Basics of Trigonometry

 On this page we will introduce what Trigonometry is, how it basically works, and some of the key concepts and conventions.

-Use the tabs below to read through the notes, download a lesson, access some practice problems, and watch a video.
+Use the tabs below to read through the notes, access some practice problems, and watch a video.
 Once you get these concepts and ideas under your belt, you’re ready to build you understanding of more advanced applications of Trigonometry.

 The branch of mathematics we call Trigonometry is older than Calculus and Algebra, combined!
 In this document we will discuss what Trigonometry is, in its essence, so that you can understand what’s happening.
 There are two key ideas that are at play in Trigonometry.
 But, before we get into those, Trigonometry is a branch of mathematics that deals with the relationships between sides and angles of triangles.